Pebhashi-Tharushika/exam-result-manager/README.md

 Exam Result Manager is a **Java-based CLI (Command Line Interface) desktop application** designed to help manage student exam results efficiently.
-This application was developed to apply my knowledge of programming fundamentals, including basic data structures such as fixed arrays for efficient memory allocation, one-dimensional arrays for linear data storage and multi-dimensional arrays for structured data representation, along with array sorting algorithms to solve fundamental programming problems using a variety of skills and strategies.
+This application was developed to apply my knowledge of programming fundamentals, including basic data structures such as fixed arrays for efficient memory allocation, one-dimensional arrays for linear data storage and multi-dimensional arrays for structured data representation, along with array searching algorithms and array sorting algorithms to solve fundamental programming problems using a variety of skills and strategies.

 ### Features
 - **User-Friendly CLI Interface**